darkn3rd/script-tut/README.md

   - TCL
   - VBScript (WSH) [Windows]

+† Common consistent utilities may be utilized.
+†† Utilities available with either POSIX Utilities or GNU Core-Utils may be used.

 In the future, I could expand to other languages such as LUA, JavaScript (Node.js).
 If I am really bored I could even do REXX, but I'll probably likely moe onto advanced topics in the given languages, as this is more bang for buck in audience, knowledge growth, and job skills.

 ## Content